hotam-singh/tutorials/tutorials.md

 **finish** − This event is fired when all the data has been flushed to underlying system.

-## What are evets & event emitters?
+## What are evets and event emitters?

 ### Event: